Do you want a Tasmanian driving licence?

 In Australia getting a driving licence takes time, money and a lot of effort.
 The Migrant Resource Centre Tasmania (MRC Tas) Driving Program can help you at each step so you can get a licence safely and legally.

-The MRC Tas Driving Program is for people from refugee and migrant backgrounds in their first five years of settlement in Australia.
+The MRC Tas Driving Program is for people from refugee and migrant backgrounds usually in their first five years of settlement in Australia.

+To obtain your Learners Licence, you need to demonstrate that you have learnt the road rules by taking a knowledge test.
+The knowledge test can only be undertaken at Service Tasmania.
+It takes approximately 30 to 45 minutes.
 To learn about the road rules visit www.thelaw.tas.gov.au or download the road rules book here, you can also view ‘learn to drive’ videos here.

 Start with a driving instructor